yellowflash1777/Python/readme.md

-# Fun and Intresting Python Codes
+# Fun and Intresting Python Projects